Torta caprese: Variations

 A version from Anacapri, a region in the north of the island, substitutes white chocolate shavings for dark chocolate and adds lemon.
 It is known as torta anacaprese and has an almost yellow colour.
 Torta caprese al limone adds only lemon, using the essential oils taken from the skin of Capri lemons; this is argued by some cooks to be the "true torte of the island".
+Francine Segan writes that when included, olive oil lends caprese al limone moisture and accentuates the flavour of citrus.
 Caprese sbagliata is beige-coloured and substitutes white for dark chocolate and unpeeled almonds for peeled.
 It was named after the cocktail negroni sbagliato, which uses sparkling wine in place of the gin used in classic negronis.

 In the 1950s, a "dry" version of torta caprese was created in the beachside Capri neighbourhood of Marina Piccola in an effort to create a product that would last longer in the sun.
 Although it later lost popularity, a product for the same purpose was developed and gained popularity in the 2020s on Capri, which mounted torta caprese on a popsicle stick.
 It is sold in both the original and anacaprese versions.